Free Tool

 • Fair odds reflect true probability: What the parlay should pay in a fair market

-• Sportsbook odds usually pay less: Compare their odds to our "fair odds" calculation
+• Market odds usually pay less: Compare offered odds to our "fair odds" calculation

-Use this tool to understand the real math behind your parlay before placing the bet.
+Use this tool to understand the real math behind parlays before committing.

 Frequently Asked Questions